The question I asked myself over and over again when I decided to form my company and make my own mouthpiece line was:

 Here at 10mfan mouthpieces, we offer ORIGINAL DESIGNS for players today looking for an alternative to the same type of thing you see from one maker to the next.
 Designed by a 30+ year pro player, for players looking for super flexibility and versatility in fresh, new, ORIGINAL mouthpiece designs.
 Mouthpieces designed so that players DON’T sound the same.
 Mouthpieces that allow players to get their own unique sound without feeling like they sound like everyone else.

 10mfan mouthpieces have become the mouthpiece choice for more than a couple thousand players all over the world who have been yearning for ORIGINALITY, superb craftsmanship, world class designs, incredible playability and sound.
 EVERY single mouthpiece plays as it was designed.
 There are no duds or mediocre pieces coming out of here.
 They all play perfect, and I take great pride in that.
-Eric Falcon hand finishes VERY single mouthpiece and play tests them extensively.
-I then play test each one myself extensively to make sure the buyer gets what I have intended.
+Eric Falcon hand finishes VERY single mouthpiece and we both play test them extensively.

 Here at 10mfan mouthpieces we are truly focussed on making a difference in mouthpiece design.
 No gimmicky designs, no snake oil salesmen, no copies, no paid endorsers, AND NO BS.